adachille/parkinsons-detector/README.md

 500 | 200 | 8.22
 1000 | 500 | 8.07

-Running the two-layer networks on the TE dataset, we got even more impressive results:
+Running the two-layer networks on the TE dataset, we get even more impressive results:

 Hidden Layer 1 Size | Hidden Layer 2 Size | MAE
 ------------ | ------------- | -------------